Alpha-Directorate/AlphaSSS/README.md

 # [Alpha Social Club](http://alphasocial.club)

-*More information is available at [alphasocial.club](http://alphasocial.club) blog.
+*A little more info available at <a href="http://www.alphasocial.club" target="_blank">alphasocial.club</a> blog.
 Login:* `admin / Alpha.Omega`

-## What is this project?
+## What Is This?
-(XXX—needs revisions. we are adult content, but no explicit content, as governed by community.
+(TODO—needs revisions. we are adult content, but no explicit content, as governed by community.
 Adult discretion required.)
 Alpha Social Club is a social environment for members to explore their sexuality in non-pornographic context.
 Sex is one of the most fundamental social activities.

-## The Project Vision Outline
+## The Vision Outline
 1.	**Sexuality is healthy.**<br>It mediates biological, physiological processes (allostasis).
 It builds social relationships.
 It stimulates brain cognition and slows down aging processes.

-2.	**Sexuality is private.**<br>Scientists tell as that humans are quite a unique members of the animal kingdom that prefer to have sex in private… (Who would've thought?)
+2.	**Sexuality is a private activity.**<br>Scientists tell as that humans are quite unique among members of the animal kingdom, preferring to have sex in private… (Who would've thought?)

 5.	**Pornographic visual media are not permitted.**<br>As the corollary to the above, we do not permit porn.
-Porn is a public manifestation of sexuality.
-But private sexual encounters online are OK.
+Porn is a *public* manifestation of sexuality.
+But *private* sexual encounters online are OK.

-3.	**Personal data privacy is absolute.**<br>We are paranoid about your privacy.
-We collect absolutely no personal information; e.g.: we strip IP addresses; and do not collect email addresses.
-[Read more...](http://www.alphasocial.club/where-has-our-privacy-online-gone/) `(admin / Alpha.Omega)`
+3.	**Security and privacy of personal information.**<br>We are paranoid about this.
+We collect absolutely nothing about users.
+For example, we obliterate IP addresses, and we do not collect email addresses. <a href="http://www.alphasocial.club/where-has-our-privacy-online-gone/" target="_blank">Read more...</a> `(admin / Alpha.Omega)`

 4.	**Club membership is by invitation only.**<br>Firstly, invitation-only membership creates a certain level of exclusivity.
 Secondly, it helps us further control and safe-guard minors' participation.